mullinix/cuda_linear_model_mc_bs/README.md

 A sample application `plot_hist.R` to plot the histogram is included.
 It is written in the `R` language, and depends on `ggplot2`.

 ## Test data
+- Test data can be generated using `generate_test_data.R`.
-A test data file is included, called `testdata.csv`.
+- A test data file is included, called `testdata.csv`.

 ## Legal
 License -- MIT.
 Use/Share away!